skttl/ptrun-caniuse/README.md

 ### Manual install

 1. Download the latest release of the CanIUse from the releases page.
-2. Extract the zip file's contents to your PowerToys modules directory for the user (`%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`) or run the `install.bat` file.
+2. Extract the zip file's contents to your PowerToys modules directory for the user (`%LOCALAPPDATA%\Microsoft\PowerToys\PowerToys Run\Plugins`).
 3. Restart PowerToys.

 ## Acknowledgments